-20 Cost effectiveness and resource use
+Cost effectiveness and resource use

-- 21 As no economic evidence was identified and because this topic was not a high priority for - 22 economic evaluation, the committee made a qualitative assessment of the cost - 23 effectiveness.
-They noted that this was a low-cost intervention both in terms of consumables - 24 and staff time.
-The committee noted that there was evidence to suggest that water injections - could be effective for back pain in labour and, although there were concerns with respect to - the quality of the evidence, they reasoned that water injections could improve health-related - 27 quality of life at a cost that was acceptable to the NHS. - 28 The committee discussed that recommending sterile water injections for back pain in labour - could be a change in practice as they were not currently recommended in the guideline. - However, they were aware that some midwives may already use them for women with back - 31 pain - 32 The committee agreed that the low cost of the intervention and the fact that midwives would - 33 already have the necessary skills to give subcutaneous injections meant that the - recommendations would not have a great impact on NHS resources.
+As no economic evidence was identified and because this topic was not a high priority for economic evaluation, the committee made a qualitative assessment of the cost effectiveness.
+They noted that this was a low-cost intervention both in terms of consumables and staff time.
+The committee noted that there was evidence to suggest that water injections could be effective for back pain in labour and, although there were concerns with respect to the quality of the evidence, they reasoned that water injections could improve health-related quality of life at a cost that was acceptable to the NHS.

+The committee discussed that recommending sterile water injections for back pain in labour could be a change in practice as they were not currently recommended in the guideline.
+They were aware that some midwives may already use them for women with back pain, but that some midwives may require additional training to allow them to administer these injections to women.

+The committee agreed that the low cost of the intervention and the fact that midwives would already have the necessary skills to give subcutaneous injections meant that the recommendations would not have a great impact on NHS resources.

-35 Recommendations supported by this evidence review
+Recommendations supported by this evidence review

-This evidence review supports recommendations 1.6.12 to 1.6.14.
+This evidence review supports recommendations 1.6.13 to 1.6.15.